 With the rise of the Internet of Things (IoT), we see businesses bringing their marketing activities from offline to online.
 It is also not uncommon for small businesses nowadays to have zero offline presence, having based all their marketing activities solely on the online market.
 How do you know if online/digital marketing is necessary for your business?

-There can be a lot of factors affecting your marketing decisions, be it the nature of your business, budget constraint, or even labor resource.
-In the next few paragraphs, we will take a look at 5 key issues which may affect your marketing strategy.
+Internet marketing can play the biggest role in the success of your business.
+You just need to use internet marketing tools by following expert tips and tricks.
+But why internet marketing is important, how it will be beneficial for your business and how to get maximum advantages for your business etc. There can be a lot of factors affecting your marketing decisions, be it the nature of your business, budget constraint, or even labor resource.
+In the next few paragraphs, we will take a look at 5 key issues that may affect your marketing strategy.

 1. Nature of Business

-For instance, if you own a small cafe, there is obviously no need for you to create a SEO optimized website, with full mobile integrated user interface (UI).
-The return on investment (ROI) will not justify for the effort needed for website maintenance.
-Instead you want to be looking at specific social media accounts for your business.
-Building on the example of the small cafe, an Instagram account will be a good choice as it allows for the creation of visuals, be it the menu of the day, latte art, or even the ambience/decoration of the cafe.
+For instance, if you own a small cafe, there is obviously no need for you to create an SEO optimized website, with a full mobile integrated user interface (UI).
+The return on investment (ROI) will not justify the effort needed for website maintenance.
+Instead, you want to be looking at specific social media accounts for your business.
+Building on the example of the small cafe, an Instagram account will be a good choice as it allows for the creation of visuals, be it the menu of the day, latte art, or even the ambiance/decoration of the cafe.

 2. Marketing Budget

 Budget is a huge restraint when it comes to marketing for most businesses.
 Especially when ROI comes into the picture.
 Is it worth the effort, time, and money?
 It is no exception for digital marketing.
 Most small businesses cannot afford to pay a third party for website building/maintenance, let alone hefty online advertisements.